tylergmorales/InterfaceAbstractLab/src/lab1/readme.txt

      and which super class methods should be fully implemented, if any.
-     (TIP: implement (concrete) methods that should not change and declare them final; if a method has the potential for being overridden in the sub-clsss, declare that method abstract)
+     (TIP: implement (concrete) methods that should not change and declare them final; if a method has the potential for being overridden in the sub-class, declare that method abstract)
    * Can you think of any other ways to improve on this design?

 Instructions for Lab #1: